chitwitgit/AIST2010RHYTHMGAME/readme.md

 ### requirements.txt
 The `requirements.txt` file specifies the Python packages and dependencies required to run the project.
 It includes a list of packages and their versions.

+### runtime.txt
+Specifies the version of python the game is intended to be run in.